Updated January 2023

 One aspect of Kafka that can cause some confusion for new users is the consumer offset.
-In this post, we define consumer offset and outline the factors that determine the offset.
+In this post, we define consumer offset and outline the factors that determine Kafka Consumer offset.

 Defining Kafka Consumer Offset

 The consumer offset is a way of tracking the sequential order in which messages are received by Kafka topics.
-Keeping track of the offset, or position, is important for nearly all Kafka use cases but can be mission critical in certain instances, such as financial services.
+Keeping track of the offset, or position, is important for nearly all Kafka use cases and can be an absolute necessity in certain instances, such as financial services.

-As discussed in a previous post, offsets are one of three metrics that when used together can locate or identify a message.
+As discussed in a previous post about creating a Kafka topic, offsets are one of three metrics that when used together can locate or identify a message.
 First there is the topic, then within topics are partitions, and then finally the ordering of the messages in the topics is referred to as the offset.
-Side note, if you’re curious about how to optimize the number of partitions, check out this easy formula.

 Determining Kafka Consumer Offset